Course Title: Society and Psychology Capstone B

 The sequence is designed to provide you with experience in the application and development of, and critical reflection on the ideas, skills and graduate capabilities you have gained through your program.
 It will also help you to critically evaluate professional practices and organisational demands, in light of your own professional skills, ideas and values.

-In the Part B of this Capstone you will write up your independent research related to psychological professional practice contexts under supervision, based on your placement experience in Part A. This will be a fully researched academic document, comprising a literature review of other people working in or investigating your area of inquiry, a brief methodological section that reflects on your own immersive experience and how this kind of WIL placement provides depth of learning in a Psychology degree program, a discussion of your placement and the results of your investigative practice, recommendations for future engagement, and reference list.
+In the Part B of this Capstone you will write up your critical reflections based on your field notes on psychological professional practice contexts under supervision, based on your placement experience in Part A. This will be a fully researched academic document, comprising a literature review of other people working in or investigating your area of inquiry, a brief methodological section that reflects on your own immersive experience and how this kind of WIL placement provides depth of learning in a Psychology degree program, a discussion of your placement and the results of your investigative practice, recommendations for future engagement, and reference list.

-The course provides an opportunity for you to more deeply investigate a particular area of scholarship and professional practice in the field.
-You will identify, gather and utilise data and information to respond to a problem, need or industry issue.
-In this research essay you will synthesize and integrate knowledge, connect theory and practice as well as demonstrate holistic achievement of program learning outcomes.
+The course provides an opportunity for you to more deeply investigate a particular area of scholarship and professional practice in the field, focusing on your own emerging professional identity in the context of professional psychological practice.
+Your placement experience will provide the basis whereby you are now able to respond to a problem, need or industry issue.
+In the large critical reflective assessment piece you will synthesize and integrate knowledge, connect theory and practice as well as demonstrate holistic achievement of program learning outcomes.

 Objectives/Learning Outcomes/Capability Development